Release prisoners if you cannot keep them properly: Supreme Court

 The court after perusing the status report of NALSA also voiced its concern over vacancies in the prison staff and directed the DGPs (Prisons) to specify "clearly and unequivocally" the steps taken to fill up the vacancies and progress made in two weeks.

 "The combined sanctioned strength of prisons staff in all the prisons in the country is 77, 230, out of which there are 24, 588 vacancies as on December 31, 2017.
-Therefore, it is quite clear that there is slightly more than 30 per cent vacancies in the prisons staff," it said.
+Therefore, it is quite clear that there is slightly more than 30 per cent vacancies in the prison's staff," it said.

 With regard to open jails, the court was informed that the draft "Administration of Open Jails Act and Rules" will be finalised by April 30, 2018.